senadenizavukat/CS412_FinalProect/README.md

     - Data Preparation : data cleaning, data mapping, TF-IDF feature extraction, and scaling.
     - Model Training: Implements XGBoost model training with hyperparameter tuning.
     - Evaluation: Includes model evaluation metrics like precision, recall, and F1-score.

+  - 2 more notebooks that contain data processing tools, libraries and machine learning models that were unused in the final product

 - **`results/`**
   - Stores the experimental outputs, including figures, tables, and metrics.